ricebear-org/ricebear-org.github.io/discord.md

 - The prestige of giving back to ricebear.

-For Tier 2, the following perks will be given, for 5 USD or a Discord boost per month:
+For Tier 2, the following perks will be given, for 5.00-9.99 USD or a Discord boost per month:

+- All perks from Tier 1.

-- 5 custom channel limit, upped from 1 on Tier 1.
+- 3 custom channel limit, upped from 1 from Tier 1.

 - Ability to request a custom organization that would not usually be approved with a custom SFW name, its own channels, a choice of channel bitrate (voice channels only), and a configurable member list.
+The maximum bitrate that a custom voice channel can have is 96 kbps (or 128 kbps, if available).
+Channels from the custom organization count towards the 3 custom channel limit.

 - Exclusive Supporter Tier 2 role (cannot get Supporter Tier 1 role simultaneously).

+For Tier 3, the following perks will be given, for 10.00+ USD or at least 2 Discord boosts per month:

-- All perks from Tier 1.
+- All perks from Tier 2.

+- 5 custom channel limit, upped from 3 from Tier 2.

+- The maximum bitrate that a custom voice channel can have is the highest bitrate available on the server.

+- Exclusive Supporter Tier 3 role (cannot get Supporter Tier 1 role simultaneously).

+- Highest prestige of giving back to ricebear.

 Upon the end of your Supporter period, the Active Supporter role will be replaced by the Past Supporter on your account.
 Custom organization text channels will be available through a read-only medium. **All other perks are removed.**